bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SecondaryCurrent_0BPcq9v3b1rOX4CuGa6OPK/Documentation.md

-The nominal voltage at primary side
+The nominal current at secondary side of the component